 ICES (International Council for Exploration of the Sea)

 A common data format was selected for this extensive data collection and the physical units were standardized.
 To avoid biasing of the final data product, duplicate observations were omitted.
 Additionally, erroneous observations were eliminated.
 For this purpose, the entity of the observation was subjected to a thorough quality control that was separately adapted to each biogeochemical parameter.

-In future, data products will be made available for users here.
-It will be 3D fields of biogeochemical the parameters, that can be used, for example, as reference data for biogeochemical numerical modelling.
+The data products can be found here in form of 3D fields of biogeochemical the parameters, that can be used, for example, as reference data for biogeochemical numerical modelling.

 The talk given during the European Marine Biology Symposium (September 21-September 25, 2015) presenting the Biogeochemical North Sea Climatology offers further information.

 Note: Concerning the parameters temperature and salinity, we refer to the KLIWAS North Sea Climatology for Hydrographic Data.
 The Biogeochemical North Sea Climatology contains observations of temperature and salinity only in those cases when they were recorded at the same time as the biogeochemical parameters.

 Bersch, Manfred; Gouretski, Viktor; Sadikni, Remon; Hinrichs, Iris; (2013): KLIWAS North Sea Climatology of Hydrographic Data (Version 1.1); World Data Center for Climate (WDCC). doi:10.1594/WDCC/KNSC_hyd_v1.0